Preparing OGA Models#

 Postprocessing#

-Copy the quantized model to the Windows PC with Ryzen AI installed, activate the Ryzen AI Conda environment, and execute model_generate command to generate the final model.
+Copy the quantized model to the Windows PC with Ryzen AI installed, activate the Ryzen AI Conda environment.

 Generate the final model for Hybrid execution mode: